vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Charge retries

 Vipps will retry the charge for the number of days specified in `retryDays`.
+The maximum number of retryDays is currently set to 14 days

 So if `retryDays=2` that would mean a maximum of 6 retries:
 Two on the initial day, and two each for the subsequent days.